 Take Gary, for example.

 Gary, which is obviously not his real name because Jesus-fucking-Christ I want to keep my license to practice, is a client.
 Gary is a small business owner, and since I started representing him we’ve had a couple of instances of butting heads.
 Generally, however, Gary is a good client.
 He pays his invoices on time, and he pays them in full.
+(I use an invoice template to give to my clients, it makes it easier for them and for me).
 However, Gary, like most self-made men, likes to punch outside of his weight class at times.

 Dealing with Gary is an adventure.
 He fancies himself a writer, so every legal document comes back to me with his suggested revisions to standard language that lawyers use.
 “We should use ‘believes and therefore avers,'” he’ll say, “I know that’s what happened!”

 “How,” I’ll ask.